cofinalsubnets/lax/README.md

 --------------------
 * Minimal legalese.
 * Easy-to-define custom matchers and hooks.
+* Built-in Rake task generator for quick setup.
 * Hackable with a tiny code footprint (< 300 SLOC).
-* Does not work by infecting the entire Ruby object hierarchy with its code.
+* Does not work by infecting the entire object system with its code.
+Neighbourly!

 how to make it do it
 --------------------